ericpopivker/miniprofiler-web-api/README.md

 2. Download and add "MiniProfilerX.Profiling.WebApi" dll and reference it in your WebApi project.

    From here: https://github.com/ericpopivker/miniprofiler-web-api/releases
-3. Add the following code to Global.asax.cs in WebApi project
+3. Add the following 3 lines  to Global.asax.cs in WebApi project

     ```C#
-   using MiniProfilerX.Profiling.WebApi;  //Add this using pragma
+   using MiniProfilerX.Profiling.WebApi;  //Add this  pragma
     ...

    protected void Application_EndRequest()
    {
       MiniProfiler.Stop();

-      //Add these lines
+      //Add these two lines
       if (MiniProfiler.Current != null)
        qMiniProfiler.Current.AddToHttpResponseHeader(Response);
    }